Shagshag/prestashop-documentation/SpecificPriceRuleCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\SpecificPriceRule.php line 42
+* This property is defined in [classes/SpecificPriceRule.php line 42](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/SpecificPriceRule.php#42)

 ### $definition